-June 18: IDF confirms that "operational plans for an offensive in Lebanon were approved and validated" by the Head of the IDF Northern Command foreign relations department, said in a June 17, 2024 show on Al-Manar TV: "Is this war now with Israel?
+June 18: IDF confirms that "operational plans for an offensive in Lebanon were approved and validated" by the Head of the IDF Northern Command

+Khalil Rizk, the chief of Hezbollah's foreign relations department, said in a June 17, 2024 show on Al-Manar TV: "Is this war now with Israel?
 My answer is that this is not a war with Israel.
 Israel is merely a tool.
 The main war, the real war, is with America."